 Shire-wide emissions by sector:

 - Waste – 2 per cent

 Council is committed to working actively and collaboratively to help address climate change.

-We are in the process of developing a new Climate Action Plan which will build upon the achievements of our current Climate Change Action Plan 2016-2020(PDF, 7MB).
-These plans consider and prioritise how we can mitigate against and adapt to climate change.
+Our Climate Action Plan considers and prioritise how we can mitigate against and adapt to climate change.

 - Use council resources to support the uptake of renewable energy